-3-Way, 4-Way, 5-Way….Toggle, Blade, Rotary…There’s a lot of switches available for your electric guitar.
-Some come in a variety of designs, and can introduce some really neat functionality to your guitar.
-These little connectors are really powerful when you know how to use them, so let’s learn how they work!
+3-Way, 4-Way, 5-Way, Toggle, Blade, Rotary – There’s a lot of switches available for your electric guitar.
+Some come in a variety of designs and can introduce some new functionality to your guitar.
+These little connectors are powerful when you know how to use them, so let’s learn how they work!

-See below to see how the terminals are laid out: There are two sides of the switch, Side A, and Side B. These sides are completely independent of each other, meaning A1 can’t be connected to B0 unless a jumper is activating both sides of the switch (more on this later).
+See below to see how the terminals are laid out: There are two sides of the switch, Side A, and Side B. These sides are entirely independent of each other, meaning A1 can’t be connected to B0 unless a jumper is activating both sides of the switch (more on this later).

 How it works:

-On Position 1 (Bridge), A1 and A0 are connected, and B0 and B1 are connected.
+On Position 1 (Bridge), A1 and A0 connect, and B0 and B1 connect.

-On Position 2 (Bridge and Middle) A1, A2, and A0 are connected, and B1, B2, and B0 are connected, and so on and so forth.
+On Position 2 (Bridge and Middle) A1, A2, and A0 are connected, and B1, B2, and B0 connect, and so forth.

-As you can see, all the pickups are entering the switch from Side A. This leaves Side B to use as an output section.
+Connecting both sides of the switch allows Side B to become an output section.
 So, if you have two tone controls, you can wire up the Bridge to one Tone Control and the Neck and the middle to another.
 You have a lot more versatility with using both sides of the switch in this way.

-By activating the Side B (or the Side A, depending on how you’re wiring this up) you can achieve some more versatility with this switch.
+By activating the Side B (or the Side A, depending on how you’re wiring this up), you can achieve some more versatility with this switch.
 To activate the other side, you run a jumper from one side of the switch to the other side.
-This lets electricity move to the second side, allowing a lot more tonal combinations and output configurations.
-To get electricity to both sides, we run a jumper from one Common to the other Common.
-Let’s take a look at what we can do:
+Doing this lets electricity move to the second side, allowing a lot more tonal combinations and output configurations.
+To get your signal to both sides, we run a jumper from one Common to the other Common.
+Let’s take a look at what we can do: As you can see